MicrosoftDocs/SupportArticles-docs/support/windows-client/application-management/x64-windows-not-support-16-bit-programs.md

 ---
 # 64-bit versions of Windows don't support 16-bit components, 16-bit processes, or 16-bit applications

-This article discusses the lack of support for 16-bit components, 16-bit processes, or 16-bit applications in x64-based versions Windows Server 2003 and Windows XP Professional x64 Edition.
+This article discusses the lack of support for 16-bit components, 16-bit processes, or 16-bit applications in x64-based versions Windows.

-_Original product version:_ &nbsp;Window 10 – all editions, Windows 7 Service Pack 1, Windows Server 2012 R2
+_Original product version:_ &nbsp;Window 10 – all editions, Windows Server 2012 R2
 _Original KB number:_ &nbsp;896458

 ## Summary

-The x64-based versions of the Microsoft Windows Server 2003 operating systems and Microsoft Windows XP Professional x64 Edition don't support 16-bit programs, 16-bit processes, or 16-bit components.
-However, these 64-bit versions of Windows may recognize some 16-bit installers and automatically convert the 16-bit installer to a 32-bit installer.
+The x64-based versions of Windows don't support 16-bit programs, 16-bit processes, or 16-bit components.
+However, 64-bit versions of Windows may recognize some 16-bit installers and automatically convert the 16-bit installer to a 32-bit installer.

 ## More information